antmicro/renode-linux-runner-action/docs/Kernel.md

   * kernel-riscv64-hifive_unleashed.tar.xz

+* arm32:

+  * kernel-arm32-zynq_7000.tar.xz

-This package contains drivers essential for HiFive Unleashed, but we have also added some other drivers:
+This packages contains drivers essential for selected boards, but we have also added some other drivers:

 * `vivid` for Video4Linux
 * `i2c-stub`